What is a Term Sheet (Ordinary Shares) ?

 A Term Sheet (Ordinary Shares) is a simple, non-legally binding document that records the major terms of negotiation between a company and investors for the issue of new ordinary shares.

-Given the non-legally binding nature of a Term Sheet (Ordinary Shares), it is necessary for the parties to execute a Seed Investment Agreement (Ordinary Shares) to record the binding terms in full.
+Given the non-legally binding nature of a Term Sheet (Ordinary Shares), it is necessary for the parties to execute an Ordinary Shares Investment Agreement to record the binding terms in full.

 - Basic information about the company;